naughtyfruit53/FastApiv1.6/docs/UI_UX_AND_BASE_REFACTOR_PLAN.md

 ## Executive Summary

-This document consolidates the planned UI/UX Overhaul and Base Refactor changes for the TRITIQ ERP system (FastApiv1.6).
+This document consolidates the planned UI/UX Overhaul and Base Refactor changes for the TRITIQ BOS system (FastApiv1.6).
 This comprehensive plan merges frontend user experience improvements with backend architectural refactoring to create a unified implementation strategy.

 **Status**: Review and Selection Phase
 **Scope**: No file deletions - preparation for future implementation